soverenio/docs/docs/architecture/k8s-metadata.md

 2. Subsequently, Digger initiates three `watch` calls, essentially subscribing to notifications about configuration modifications in entities of these three types.

-    * In scenarios where the K8s API is unavailable due to any reason, Digger attempts to re-subscribe, with the waiting duration between attempts incrementing exponentially.
+    * In scenarios where the Kubernetes API is unavailable due to any reason, Digger attempts to re-subscribe, with the waiting duration between attempts incrementing exponentially.

     * For the subscription process, Digger employs the `resourceVersion` so that Kubernetes will only transmit new events to it.